Marblemount, Washington

 Marblemount is a census-designated place in Skagit County, Washington, United States.
-The population was 203 at the 2010 census.
+The population was 286 at the 2020 census.
 It is included in the Mount Vernon–Anacortes, Washington Metropolitan Statistical Area.

 History

 Present-day Marblemount was the site of an indigenous village when naturalist George Gibbs explored the region in 1858.
-A community arose in the 1870s to supply goods for miners along the Skagit and Cascade River drainages.
+A community of Euro-Americans arose in the 1870s to supply goods for miners along the Skagit and Cascade River drainages.
 A wagon road was built between Marblemount and Sauk in 1892.